xunil75/Ombi-omBlur/README.md

 Theme Modified for Ombi

-# Download the images to your Ombi directory in my case under /opt/Ombi/wwwroot/images
+# Download the images to your Ombi directory

+* In my case under /opt/Ombi/wwwroot/images

 # Paste the code from this custom.css under: